slimtoolkit/slim/README.md

 ### Debugging Using the `debug` Command

-The `debug` command is pretty basic and it does require the target container you are debugging has ipc sharable namespace.
-By default, in Docker containers are started with the IPC namespace being "non-sharable".
-A simple note is to start the target container using the docker run with the `--ipc 'shareable'` flag.
-The main mode for the debug command is to interact with the debugged target image through the `slim debug` command through terminal/interface.
+The current version of the `debug` command is pretty basic and it lacks a number of useful capabilities.
+It also require that the target container you are debugging has ipc mode set to `sharable`.
+By default, Docker containers are started with the IPC namespace being "non-sharable".
+When you start your container using the `docker run` command make sure to have the `--ipc 'shareable'` flag.

+By default the `debug` command will provide you with an interactive terminal when it attaches the debugger side-car image to the debugged target container.
+Future versions will allow you to have different interaction modes with the target.

 #### Steps to debug your container (nginx example)